Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 audit_trace_coverage[audit_trace_coverage]

-Bind checks to Qwen logs, decisions, and diff chains — otherwise they cannot be transferred to production without losing context.
-Minimal trace composition per event: trace_id (chain), prompt_hash (prompt hash), decision (what was chosen), policy_version + diff_id (which version and which change introduced it), and postmortem_label (what the review confirmed).
-Full set of fields with agent, raw_alert_excerpt, reasoning_delta, and review_outcome belongs to the full track and is collected in [examples/templates/validation.md](examples/templates/validation.md).
+Bind the checks to Qwen logs, decisions, and diff chains — otherwise they cannot be moved to production without losing context.
+Minimum trace composition for one event: trace_id (chain), prompt_hash (prompt hash), decision (what was chosen), policy_version + diff_id (which version and which change introduced it), and postmortem_label (what the post-mortem confirmed).
+The full set of fields with agent, raw_alert_excerpt, reasoning_delta, and review_outcome belongs to the full track and is collected in [examples/templates/validation.md](examples/templates/validation.md).

-These five fields allow answering engineering questions after blocking: which specification version changed behavior, which prompt pushed the model toward auto-closure, which diff introduced the new heuristic.
-Without this linkage validation.md remains a declaration; with it, it becomes a reproducible audit artifact.
+These five fields make it possible to answer engineering questions after blocking: which version of the specification changed the behavior, which prompt pushed the model toward auto-close, which difference introduced a new heuristic.
+Without this bundle, validation.md remains a declaration; with it, it becomes a reproducible audit artifact.

 Design metrics as a network of dependencies, not as a set of independent counters.
-This is network_consistency: change in one metric must not contradict related ones.
-Recompute together MTTR, silent_p0, manual_review_rate, escalation_rate, postmortem_regression, rollback_rate, and audit_gap (see diagram above).
-Local improvement in one value often creates debt in another.
-Practical criterion — edge consistency: if MTTR drops but manual review simultaneously decreases and the share of late-confirmed P0 rises, mark the system as risky.
-This turns CI from a "pass/fail KPI" check into a triage behavior stability check.
+This is network_consistency: a change in one metric should not contradict related ones.
+Recalculate MTTR, silent_p0, manual_review_rate, escalation_rate, postmortem_regression, rollback_rate, and audit_gap together (see the diagram above).
+Local improvement of one quantity often creates debt in another.
+A practical criterion is edge consistency: if MTTR falls, but at the same time manual review decreases and the share of late-confirmed P0s grows, mark the system as risky.
+This turns CI from a "KPI pass/fail" check into a check of triage behavior stability.

-> [conceptual interface] — scripts/metrics/network_recompute.py shows the form of local metric network recomputation; no ready CLI exists in the textbook repository.
-Runnable analog of the CI gate itself with anti-Goodhart checks — python3 examples/goodhart-validator/scripts/run_validation.py and ci_gate.py (see "Control Fact" below).
+> [conceptual interface] — scripts/metrics/network_recompute.py shows the form of local recalculation of the metric network; there is no ready-made CLI in the textbook repository.
+A runnable analog of the CI gateway itself with anti-Goodhart checks — python3 examples/goodhart-validator/scripts/run_validation.py and ci_gate.py (see "Control Fact" below).

-#### Updating metric network and validation CI-gate after spec change
+#### Updating the metric network and validation CI-gate after spec change

 python3 scripts/metrics/network_recompute.py \